ucsc-ospo/ucsc-ospo.github.io/content/project/osre25/lbl/reidmm/index.md

 ### Project Deliverables
 This project will deliver three things, software, evaluation results and demo.
-The software which implements the above ReIDM2 algorithm will be hosted on the github repo as open-access repositories.
+The software which implements the above ReIDMM algorithm will be hosted on the github repo as open-access repositories.
 The evaluation results and demo will be published along the github repo.

 ### ReIDMM